 Knowing chargeback codes can help businesses to understand how to avoid them in the future, as well as what needs to be improved from process perspective – and how you can do it.

-The basic evidence that we need to help you respond to chargebacks is described in this guide: Responding to chargebacks.
+The basic evidence that we need to help you respond to chargebacks is described in our guide on how to respond to a chargeback.

 How to dispute a hotel chargeback